joev-teamddm/CalendarWidget/README.md

 CalendarWidget
 ==============

-Class for easily rendering a calendar server-side.
+Class for easily rendering a calendar server-side in PHP.
 Loop through your query of events, etc. and easily highlight and provide actions to dates with one simple method call.

 ###In your controller:
 $calendar = new CalendarWidget();